cmtoomey/archive-blog/_posts/2016-05-06-automateallthethings.md

 ---

+### What about the Initial Admin User?
+You can automate that too...but not with tabadmin (yet).
+This can be accomplished via [tabcmd](https://onlinehelp.tableau.com/current/server/en-us/tabcmd_cmd.htm#initialuser).
+In case you aren't familiar, tabcmd installs with your Server, so no additional work is required.

++ tabcmd initialuser --username "admin" --password "P@ssword!" --friendly "Tableau Admin"

+This has to be run on the primary machine AND if you are using Active Directory, that user must be present in the directory when you run the command.
+Otherwise, it won't work.

 ### Tableau 10 Features

 Now that Tableau 10 is released (or about to be - depending on when you read this), I've updated the section below with some tabadmin commands that you can use to configure Tableau Server to your heart's desire.